 The Company is dependent on growth in revenue in the next year to fund future operations.
 Should expected revenues not materialize, the Company may require further sale of debt or equity securities, additional bank financing or other sources of funds in order to meet its obligations.
-See the section "Risk and Uncertainties" section of this MD&A.
+See the section "Risks Factors" section of the Company's most recent Annual Information Form.

 The Company is actively considering different financing options to provide additional capital for the Company to meet its business objectives.
-Although the Company has, in the past, been successful in obtaining financing, there are inherent risks related to the Company's ability to raise capital in the future and there is no assurance that the Company will be able to continue to do so in the future on similar terms as past financings, or at all.
+Although the Company has, in the past, been successful in obtaining financing including the March 2023 Private Placement which raised \$4.3 million (CDN \$6.0 million), there are inherent risks related to the Company's ability to raise capital in the future and there is no assurance that the Company will be able to continue to do so in the future on similar terms as past financings, or at all.